adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## How do I build a library like this?

-Explaining how to build a library that conforms to the Real Progressive Enhancement is worthy of an article (or articles) in it's own right, something that Peter Michaux did in 2008, no less.
-I don't wish to repeat Peter's article, but it's worth providing an example that gives you a taster.
+To explain how to build a library that conforms to the Real Progressive Enhancement would likely require a book of its own.
+Fortunately, Peter Michaux explains *how* superbly in *Cross-Browser Widgets* [[7](#ref7)].
+However, this article wouldn't be complete without a short example.

-This example will also demonstrate that Progressive Enhancement is not a drag in the way of "having to support old irrelevant browsers", quite the opposite in-fact.
+This example will also demonstrate that Progressive Enhancement is not a drag in the way of "having to support old irrelevant browsers".
+Quite the opposite in-fact.
 The meaning of "dropping support for..." changes to "degrades gracefully in...".
 You also get to determine an appropriate degradation point suitable for your project.

 	// library.js
 	var lib = {};